-- Motors marked "Do Not Lubricate" on the nameplate do not need to be greased before or during - Ball and roller bearing (anti-friction) motor shafts are to be rotated manually every 3 months and greased every 6 months in accordance with the Maintenance section of this manual. - greased every 6 months in accordance will the wanterial to shipment.
+- Motors marked "Do Not Lubricate" on the nameplate do not need to be greased before or during - Ball and roller bearing (anti-friction) motor shafts are to be rotated manually every 3 months and greased every 6 months in accordance with the Maintenance section of this manual. - greased every 6 months in accordance will the wall literature section of a support of shipment.